nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 - **Registry for Migrated Projects**: The idea of maintaining a registry for projects that have already been migrated was proposed.
 This would help avoid redundant work and save compute resources by preventing the same migrations from being performed multiple times.
 - **Good First Issues**: We suggested creating a tracking issue in the Node.js repository for codemods that need to be developed.
 Tagging these issues as "good first issues" could encourage new contributors to get involved and help with the migration efforts.

-#### Lint Rules

-- **Enforcing Best Practices**: We suggested using lint rules to enforce best practices.
-Lint rules can help catch issues early in the development process and ensure that code adheres to the latest standards and best practices.
-- **Automated Fixes**: We mentioned the use of lint rules with automated fixes, such as those provided by VSCode, to help developers quickly update their code to comply with new features and breaking changes.

-#### Best Practices

-- **Setting Clear Expectations**: We emphasized the importance of setting clear expectations and timelines for breaking changes.
-This includes providing warnings before major changes and ensuring clear documentation about the status and upcoming changes.
-- **Opt-In Mechanisms**: There was a discussion on making experimental features opt-in via API or flags, especially for library authors who might rely on these features.
-This would give developers more control over when and how they adopt new features.
-- **Incentives for Migration**: We cautioned that changing people's behavior is challenging and requires incentives rather than enforcement.
-Providing clear benefits and easy-to-use tools can encourage developers to migrate to new features and breaking changes.

 ### Potential Action Items

 - **Develop and Promote Codemods**: Continue developing and promoting codemods to automate the migration process.
 Encourage the community to contribute to these tools and create new codemods as needed.
 - **Integrate with Dependabot**: Improve Dependabot integration to facilitate dependency updates and migrations.
 This could include creating custom Dependabot configurations or scripts to handle specific migration tasks.
 - **Create a Registry for Migrated Projects**: Maintain a registry of projects that have already been migrated to avoid redundant work and save compute resources.
 This could be done through a centralized repository or a tracking issue in the Node.js repository.
-- **Implement Lint Rules**: Use lint rules to enforce best practices and catch issues early in the development process.
-Encourage the use of automated fixes to help developers quickly update their code.
-- **Set Clear Expectations and Timelines**: Provide clear documentation and timelines for breaking changes.
-This includes providing warnings before major changes and ensuring that developers are aware of the status and upcoming changes.
-- **Provide Opt-In Mechanisms**: Make experimental features opt-in via API or flags to give developers more control over when and how they adopt new features.
-- **Offer Incentives for Migration**: Provide clear benefits and easy-to-use tools to encourage developers to migrate to new features and breaking changes.

 ## Node.js Diagnostics WG Meeting